Does My Weighbridge Need Certification, Calibration or Verification?

 Legal for Trade Verification

-As mentioned before, there are no requirements to have your weighbridge calibrated, unless you’re using your vehicle for trade.
-This is where you are using the weighbridge to measure the weight of vehicles, which is then used for some kind of trade application.
+As highlighted above, there are no requirements to have your weighbridge calibrated, unless you’re using your vehicle for trade purposes.
+This is where you are using the weighbridge to measure the weight of a vehicle, which is then used for some kind of trade application.
 This is predominantly where the price of goods is dependent on the weight of the vehicle in some way or another.

-In these applications, it’s obvious why trade verification is important.
+In these scenarios it’s obvious why trade verification is important.
 You can’t charge someone £X based on weight, when you’re not 100% certain that they have received that weight of goods.

 Legal for Trade verification is handled by Trading Standards to enforce the Weights and Measures Act 1985.
 Your local council is able to offer an Inspector of Weights and Measures to provide you with a verification, testing and calibration service for a small fee.
 This will legally make your weighbridge Legal for Trade.